nico18n/Oxygen_Help/README.md

 30/04/2023 Added further changes related to version P15.
 Enter the functions related to MODULE.
 14/05/2023 added NOSIG in function modules.
 28/10/2023 added functions related to SysUtil.inc
+02/12/2023 Improved the appearance and added some words that weren't there.
+Added some .inc